prgding/java-interview/src/questions.md

 1. Hello, good morning.
 This is call from Wicresoft.
 Am I speaking with Shuai D?
 2. Okay, so are you ready for your English interview?
 3. Okay, good.
 So to start with, just give me a very brief introduction then about yourself.
-4. How about your Hobies?
+4. How about your hobbies?
 Like, what do you usually do in your spare time?
 5. What is your understanding about this position?
 6. In dealing with customer for you, what do you think is the appropriate way to deal with an angry customer?
 7. I'll be giving you a scenario, okay?
 So don't worry, there's no wrong answer for this one.
 I just would like to know how are you going to respond to this situation, okay?
 The situation is that you only have one solution, but the customer rejected or did not accept that solution.
 So what will you do next?
 Or what would you tell your customer?